Vrushasen-Deshmukh/Task-3-SQL-For-Data-Analysis/README.md

 # Task 3 of Internship by Elevate Labs
 # SQL for Data Analysis

+# Overview
 This task focuses on using SQL queries to extract and analyze data from a database.
-Uses various SQL commands such as SELECT, WHERE, ORDER BY, GROUP BY, JOINS etc.

-Furthermore uses aggregate functions such as SUM, AVG etc.
+Uses various SQL commands such as SELECT, WHERE, ORDER BY, GROUP BY, JOINS etc. Furthermore uses aggregate functions such as SUM, AVG etc.

 # SQL Commands Used:
   - SELECT